ghassanelgendy/BiblioSync/README.md

 ---

-Developed with ❤️
-BiblioSync is proudly deployed on Vercel and utilizes PostgreSQL for its database, hosted on Railway.
+Developed with ❤️ <br>BiblioSync is proudly deployed on Vercel and utilizes PostgreSQL for its database, hosted on Railway.